 Definition

-A brief daily meeting -- typically 15 minutes or less -- in which each team member shares what they did yesterday, what they plan to do today, and whether anything is blocking progress.
+A brief daily meeting.
+Typically 15 minutes or less.
+In which each team member shares what they did yesterday, what they plan to do today, and whether anything is blocking progress.
 The stand-up is designed to synchronize the team and surface impediments quickly, not to provide status updates to management.
+The Scrum Guide defines the Daily Scrum as a 15-minute event for the developers of the Scrum team.
 PMs attend stand-ups to stay informed and to unblock the team when needed.

 Why It Matters for Product Managers